A Bill to require train companies to offer customers the cheapest available fare as a first option; and for connected purposes.

 15 May 2014

-The Train Companies (Minimum Fares) Bill would require train operators to display the cheapest available fare as the first option when customers book tickets.
-It aims to make rail pricing clearer and more affordable by ensuring the lowest fare is the default option, with related provisions for connected purposes.
+The Train Companies (Minimum Fares) Bill would require train companies to show the cheapest available fare as the first option when customers view or book tickets.
+It aims to make fare information clearer and help passengers save money by ensuring the lowest price is presented first.
+The bill covers related aims around transparency in ticketing and fare displays.

-The bill is at the second reading stage in the House of Commons, in the early phase of parliamentary consideration.
+The bill is currently at the second reading in the House of Commons and is in the early stages of parliamentary consideration.

 Generated 21 February 2026